codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-seth/README.md

 ## Features

-It uses Winston Logger to keep track of logs.
+- It uses Winston Logger to keep track of logs.
+- GET, POST, DELETE routes for newly discovered exo-planets

 ## Code Example
 ```